1. What is a No Discharge Zone (NDZ)?

 - Locking the door to the space enclosing the toilets with a padlock or door handle key lock.

-16. Why is Ecology asking vessels to withhold their sewage when King County is allowed to discharge raw sewage to Puget Sound?
+16. Is King County allowed to discharge raw sewage to Puget Sound?

 King County is not allowed to discharge raw sewage from its West Point wastewater treatment plant and it is under a legal order to control its combined sewer/stormwater overflows.